microsoft/windows-containers-demos/ticket-desk/README.md

 Open the Azure portal and perform the following steps: -
 - Click on Azure-Key-Vault, go to the Access Policies and click on Add Access policy.
 - Select Get from dropdown for secrets .
-- Select Get from dropdown for certificate permission.
 - Then click on Select Principle and search for "<clustername>-agentpool" and then click on select
 - Click on ADD button.
 - At last, after adding policy click on save button.